-Development and extension of Mathematics 010 This course is similar to second-year high school algebra.
+Development and extension of Mathematics 010.
+This course is similar to second-year high school algebra.
 Topics include exponents, roots and radicals, linear and quadratic equations, functions and functional notation, conic sections, logarithms, exponential and logarithmic functions, linear and second-degree systems in two variables, and special algebraic topics.
+Lecture & lab.
 Letter grade only.

-MATHEMATICS 100 - 3 Units Mathematics for Liberal Arts Students
+Mathematics for Liberal Arts Students

 A course for the liberal arts college student who has a good background in high school algebra or who has successfully completed intermediate algebra in college.
 This course is designed not only to meet college general education requirements but to help generate a positive attitude toward and an interest in mathematics.
 Topics will include a variety of mathematical concepts with emphasis given to the structure of mathematics and its application to various disciplines in the liberal arts.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU.
 (CAN MATH 2)

-MATHEMATICS 103 - 3 Units Elementary Teachers Mathematics 3-Probability & Statistics
+Elementary Teachers Mathematics 3-Probability & Statistics

 This standards-based activity course in Probability and Statistics is one of three courses designed for prospective K-8 teachers.
 Probability topics include: counting methods, theoretical probability and relative frequency, multistage experiments, geometrical probability, modeling, simulations, odds, and expected value.
 Statistics topics include: methods of collecting, representing and analyzing data; measures of central tendency and variability; the normal distribution; introduction to hypothesis testing, correlation, and regression.
+Lecture & lab.
 Letter grade only.
-UC credit limitations.
-See counselor.
+UC Credit Limitations: Math 103, 104 and 106 combined - maximum credit, one course; no credit for 103 if taken after 160/160H.
 Transferable to CSU; UC.

-MATHEMATICS 104 - 3 Units Mathematics for Elementary Teachers I
+Mathematics for Elementary Teachers I

 Topics include problem solving skills, structure of the real number system, other systems, set theory, computers and manipulatives.
 This course is designed for students planning to be elementary teachers.
+Lecture & lab.
 Letter grade only.
-Student should complete Mathematics 020 (high school geometry) before taking the CBEST test, or the second math course for elementary teachers at a four-year school.UC credit limitations.
-See counselor.
+Student should complete Mathematics 020 (high school geometry) before taking the CBEST test, or the second math course for elementary teachers at a four-year school.UC Credit Limitations: Math 103, 104 and 106 combined-maximum credit, one course.
 Transferable to CSU; UC.
 (CAN MATH 4)